engineer613/file2gpio/README.md

 The process to use a pin for GPIO from the command line is as follows **(this is handled by the application.
-The stpes outlined below are just for reference)**:
+The steps outlined below are just for reference)**:
 - Set the pinmux to GPIO: `config-pin P8_07 gpio # header based pin number`
 - Export the pin: `echo 66 > /sys/class/gpio/export # absolute GPIO pin number`
 - Set the mode/direction: `echo out > /sys/class/gpio/gpio66/direction #output`